OtterKring/Compare-UserPhotos/README.md

 I needed a way to quickly compare the photos of my users saved in Active Directory and Exchange (on premises or online).

 Compare-UserPhotos does just that.
-Fetch the pictures and shows them side by side.
+Fetch the pictures and show them side by side.

 ## Requirements